WebAssembly/spec/document/text/values.rst

 Conventions
 ...........

-The expansion rule of some abbreviations require insertion of a *fresh* identifier.
+The expansion rules of some abbreviations require insertion of a *fresh* identifier.
 That may be any syntactically valid identifier that does not already occur in the given source text.